o-Oscar/dog_control/README.md

 TODO :

-- implement the control (PID + torque limit) of the actuator in simulation "by hand"
-- test it against the logs
-- find the best matching parameters

-Then

 - write a controller that makes a motor track the current position (to mimick zero torque)
 - add a target limit to the motors in the base controller
 - test the previous two in simulation (xfrc_applied to apply cartesian forces to a leg)